amit-sw/team_tasks_streamlit/README.md

 ```

 Upload `lambda-api.zip` to AWS Lambda using the Python 3.11 runtime and set the environment variables above.
 Attach `handler.handler` to paths under `/tasks` and `ai_handler.handler` to the `/chat` path in an API Gateway HTTP API.
+See `documentation/aws_lambda_deployment.md` for a detailed walkthrough of these steps.

 ## License